LuisMaGit/technical_test/README.md

 ### Core Functionality
 - ✅ Add transactions (income/expense) with amount, category, date, and optional notes
-- ✅ Display a list of all transactions with real-time updates
+- ✅ Display a list of all transactions ordered by date
-- ✅ Show current balance at the top of the screen (calculated dynamically)
+- ✅ Show current balance at the top of the screen
 - ✅ Filter transactions by type (income/expense/all)
-- ✅ Persist data locally using SQLite - survives app restarts
+- ✅ Persist data locally using SQLite

 ### Bonus Features Implemented
 - ✅ Form validation in transaction editor
 - ✅ Transaction editing and deletion
-- ✅ Unit tests for Bloc logic (partial)
+- ✅ Unit tests for Cubit logic (partial)

 ### Technical Requirements
 - ✅ **State Management**: Implemented using `flutter_bloc` (Cubit pattern)